newxiangzi/learngit/readme.txt

-t is a version control system.
+Git is a distrbution version control system.
-Git is free software.
+Git is a free software.